zama-ai/threshold-fhe/README.md

 The main way to use the repository is to run experiments and benchmarks on the various threshold protocols, which we describe in detail in the file [docs/threshold-benchmark.md](docs/threshold-benchmark.md).
-It is also possible to use the the repository as a library (see the example in `examples/distributed_decryption.rs`), but the public API is not documented so use your own discretion.
+It is also possible to use the the repository as a library (see the example in `examples/distributed_decryption.rs`), but the public API is not well-documented yet, so use your own discretion.